-Requirement for Works Contracts Below £4,322,012 £4,322,012 and greater For works to civic buildings orders to be placed through the TFM contract (up to £250,000) For works to educational buildings orders to be placed through either the contract with 3BM Ltd or the contract with Amey Community Ltd (TFM contract - up to £250,000) For HRA properties orders to be placed through Housing Repairs & Maintenance Contract.
-Where none of the above are applicable other options include: public advertisement (e.g. Contract Finder), other appropriate framework agreements or arrangements (e.g. Constructionline).
-In these instances Use of an existing framework agreement; or Contract Notice to appear in the Official Journal of the European Union and Contracts Finder.
-All competitive processes must be run through the Council's e-tendering system the Council's e-tendering system must be used.
+Requirements for Works & Construction related matters - Civic & educational establishments Low value Below £250,000 Medium value £250,000 - to below £4,104,394 High value £4,104,394 and greater For works to civic buildings orders to be placed through the TFM contract (up to £250,000) For works to educational buildings orders to be placed through either the contract with 3BM Ltd or the contract with Amey Community Ltd (TFM contract - up to £250,000) or (if not appropriate) the use of a suitable framework agreement; or (if not appropriate) Opportunity listing on the e-tendering system webpage and publication of a Contract Notice in "Contracts Finder" In the first instance, call- offs from existing framework agreements to be considered.
+Otherwise an opportunity listing on the e-tendering system webpage and publication of a Contract Notice in "Contracts Finder" Use of an existing framework agreement; or Contract Notice to appear in the Official Journal of the European Union, an opportunity listing on the e-tendering system webpage and publication of a Contract Notice in "Contracts Finder".